misty-spring/DynamicDialogues/README.md

 Every NPC has its own dialogue file- this is made by checking NPCDispositions when the save is loaded.
 So it's compatible with custom NPCs of any type.

+Notifs are all in a single file, and so are Greetings (see adding [notifs](#adding-notifications) or [greetings](#adding-greetings) for more info).

+If the NPC hasn't been unlocked yet (e.g kent or leo), their entries will be skipped until the player meets them.
+**Note:** ALL files are reloaded when the day starts.

 ### Adding dialogues
 To add dialogues, edit `mistyspring.dynamicdialogues/Dialogues/<namehere>`.
 Each dialogue has a unique key to ensure multiple patches can exist.